aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Performance impacts

-Rationale: `tinymorph` will introduce additional computation for steering generations, which could uses additional resources from users' local machine.
+Rationale: `morph` will introduce additional computation for steering generations, which could uses additional resources from users' local machine.
 This means it might requires more modern computers to run the application efficiently.